CP-Violation in the 3-Higgs Doublet Model: CP-Asymmetries from Charged Higgs Bosons and Electric Dipole Moments: Charged Higgs Theoretical and Experimental Constraints

-\subsection{Top Quark Width Constraints}
+\subsection{Top quark width constraints}

-Another indirectly constraint is coming from the measurement of the top-quark width ($\Gamma_t$), which can also limit the charged Higgs boson parameters whenever $M_{H_i^\pm}<m_t$.
-It can be evaluated by measuring $\Gamma_t$ from the top-quark visible decay products reconstructing its Breit-Wigner resonance\footnote{Notice that, the assumption that $t\to bW^+$ is the only possible top-quark decay channel leaves the constraints obtained from measuring the single-top cross section are inapplicable in our analysis.}.
-From Refs.~\cite{Zyla2020,ATLAS2019}, the most precise measurement to date is $\Gamma_t=(1.9\pm 0.5)$~GeV.
-In order to prevent the top-quark width from blowing up, we need to select lower values of $\tan\beta$.
-On the other hand, low values of $\tan\gamma$ could let the value of $\Gamma_t$ pass the upper bound.
-However, in a scenario where the masses of the two charged Higgs bosons are close to the top-quark mass, we can still find very low values of $\tan\gamma$ that give an allowed $\Gamma_t$ value.
-This will be relevant to find specific parameter space that can satisfy all constraints: from the top-quark width to collider searches for $H^\pm_i$ states, EDMs, and BR($\bar{B}\to X_s\gamma$).
+Another indirect constraint is coming from the top-quark width ($\Gamma_t$) measurement, which can also limit the charged Higgs boson parameters whenever $M_{H_i^\pm}<m_t$.
+It can be evaluated by measuring $\Gamma_t$ from the Breit-Wigner resonance reconstruction, which would be produced from the top-quark visible decay products\footnote{Notice that, the single-top cross-section measurement is inapplicable to our analysis because the assumption of top decay channel only covers $t \to bW^+$ without anything else.}.
+The most precise measurement to date is $\Gamma_t=(1.9\pm 0.5)$~GeV~\cite{Zyla2020,ATLAS2019}.
+In order to satisfy the measurement of $\Gamma_t$, we need to select lower values of $\tan\beta$.
+On the other hand, low $\tan\gamma$ values could let the value of $\Gamma_t$ overpasses the upper bound.
+However, the allowed $\Gamma_t$ can still be satisfied when the two light charged Higgs bosons approach the top-quark mass.
+In this case, very low values of $\tan\gamma$ are also available, and it will be relevant to find a parameter region that survives all the constraints on the top-quark width of collider searches for $H^\pm_i$ states, EDMs, and BR($\bar{B}\to X_s\gamma$).

 \end{paracol} \reftitle{References}